-This Indonesian crumbled sticky tempeh is a quick & healthy sautéed dish that happens to be both vegetarian and vegan.
+This Indonesian crumbled sticky tempeh is a quick & healthy vegetarian sautéed dish inspired by the traditional tempeh orek.
 Beginner-friendly & a versatile meat substitute!

-With umami seasoning / sauce, it’s a flavorful one-pan recipe that is done in just 35 minutes!
+With umami sauce, it’s a flavorful one-pan recipe that is done in just 35 minutes!

 Crumbled sticky tempeh with rice on a white plate and green onions.